 US Supreme Court Chief Justice Warren Burger observed: “The entire legal profession – lawyers, judges, law teachers—has become so mesmerized with the stimulation of the courtroom contest that we tend to forget that we ought to be healers – healers of conflicts.

 Warren Burger, The State of Justice, A.B.A.J., Apr.
 1984, at 62, 66.

-While a peacemaker is concerned about their client’s rights and financial well-being, the peacemaker is also concerned about how conflict will define the client’s character and the person they become.
+While a peacemaker is concerned about their client’s rights and financial well-being, the peacemaker is also concerned about how a conflict will define the client’s character and the person they become.
 Values are tested and developed in times of conflict.
-Human spirituality is a process of defining our values, priorities and mission/purpose in life.
+Human spirituality is a process of defining our values, priorities, and mission/purpose in life.

 A peacemaker helps see the conflict in a larger context.